AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 2 - ϑ₂(1 / √2) / 2 ^ (7/8) ≈ 0.358367
 ```
 Where ϑ is an [elliptic theta](https://mathworld.wolfram.com/JacobiThetaFunctions.html) function.
 I don't know if this constant has a name, but I couldn't find it anywhere.
-When using our previous map to get the full reals, this becomes `≈ 0.558524`.
+When using our previous map turn this into the full positive reals, this becomes `≈ 0.558524`.

 Anyway, my whole point with this exercise was to show we can represent real numbers, and many other mathematical structures besides, just fine on computers.
 We don't, and, in fact, shouldn't use floating-point numbers if we're going to take algorithmic complexity seriously.
 The original BDM paper mentions π a few times, saying, for instance,

-> the digits of π have been shown to be independent (at least in powers of 2) from each other [1] and only algorithmic in the way they are produced from any of the many known generating formulas
+> the digits of π have been shown to be [...] only algorithmic in the way they are produced from any of the many known generating formulas

 so the authors know that π (and presumably other real numbers), in all of its infinite digits, can be represented by an algorithm.
 But in this paper, they insist on using floating-point numbers.
 Why?
 The paper just says that the parameter space becomes enumerable, but we can effectively enumerate the (constructive) reals by enumerating all the inhabitants of the type
 ```